Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 While not the most expensive city in the Netherlands, Utrecht isn’t super cheap either.
 Thankfully, since it’s a university town, there’s a lot of cheap eats, free attractions, and places to drink in the city.
 Here are some ways to save money in Utrecht:

-- Get the Museumkaart (Museum Card) – This card gets you into several museums in Utrecht and beyond for only 64.90 EUR.
-With the Museum Card, you get access to more than 400 throughout the Netherlands.
+Get the Museumkaart (Museum Card) – This card gets you into several museums in Utrecht and beyond for only 64.90 EUR.
+With the Museum Card, you get access to over 400 throughout the Netherlands.
 It’s also good for repeat visits as well.
 If you plan on visiting a lot of museums, this card might save you money.

-- Take a free walking tour – Free walking tours are a great way to meet people and to quickly get your bearings in any city.
+Take a free walking tour – Free walking tours are a great way to meet people and quickly get your bearings in any city.
 Utrecht Free Tours offers free walking tours several few times a week.
 You get a great overview of the city and can get insider tips from your guide.
+Just remember to tip!

-Public Transportation – Utrecht is well connected by train, tram, and bus.
-Tickets cost 2.80-6.40 EUR depending on how far you’re traveling.
+Public transportation – Utrecht is well connected by train, tram, and bus.
+Tickets cost 2.90-6.60 EUR depending on how far you’re traveling.
+You can buy day tickets in the main hall of Utrecht Central Station.

 If you’ve already been traveling around the Netherlands and have a reloadable OV-chipkaart, you can use this same card on the Utrecht system as well.
 It’s used for all modes of transport, you just have to load money onto it.
 With the card, you pay a starting rate of 0.90 EUR and then 0.14 EUR per kilometer.

 Bicycle – If you’re not walking everywhere, a bicycle rental is the way to go.
 Utrecht’s aim is to be the most bike-friendly city in the world, and it seems to be working.
-There are many businesses renting bicycles — you can even rent one from the tourist office from 10 EUR a day.
-Bicycle rentals through Black Bikes cost 7.50 EUR per 3 hours.
-There’s also Donkey Republic, which is an app with locations all over the city.
-You can rent a bike with them for around 3.30 EUR per hour or 13 EUR per day.
+There are many businesses renting bicycles.
+Bicycle rentals through Black Bikes cost 11 EUR per three hours while Laag Catharijne charges 8.50 EUR per day.
+Donkey Republic, which is a bike-sharing app with locations all over the city, charges 3.30 EUR per hour or 13 EUR per day.
+There is also OV-fiets which works through the NS app.
+You can rent a bike from OV-fiets for just 4.15 EUR for 24 hours.

 Taxis – Taking taxis is not advised.
 They’re very expensive AND the city is small enough you can walk everywhere.
 Skip them!